 Are you aware of the Occupational Safety and Health Administration’s (OSHA) regulations regarding roofing safety?
-With Spring just around the corner, there will be an influx of windy days ahead—which is why it’s important for roofers to understand OSHA’s guidelines pertaining to maximum allowable wind speeds.
+With Spring just around the corner, there will be an influx of windy days ahead—which is why roofers need to understand OSHA’s guidelines pertaining to maximum allowable wind speeds.

-In this blog post, we’ll explain what those regulations are and how they help ensure every roofer practices safe working conditions on the job.
+In this blog post, we’ll explain what those regulations are and how they help make sure every roofer practices safe working conditions on the job.

 Overview of OSHA Wind Safety Regulations for Roofers